87 Advanced Business Writing Tips [That Actually Work]

 I'm excited to share these top 87 business writing tips with you.

-My hope is these tips help you enjoy writing, better communicate at work, get ahead in your career, and grow your business!
+My hope is these tips help you enjoy writing, improve your business communications, get ahead in your career, and grow your business!

 Business writing is all about your reader.
 Your reader is your focus point, not what you know.

 Before you write anything, ask yourself these two questions:

 2. What do I want this reader to know or do?

 If you can’t answer these two questions, stop.
 Don’t write the document because it has no purpose.

 3. Think first

 Business writing is just as much about thinking as it is about writing.

 You should spend approximately 50% of your time planning a business document or email.